kb2ma/cotel/README.md

 See a [screenshot](./doc/screenshot.png) with all of the application windows open.

-Cotel is written with Nim, so it should work on Linux, Mac, and Windows.
-We have tested only with Ubuntu Linux.
+Cotel runs as a native executable, and is known to work on Ubuntu Linux.
+Presently you must build from source, as described below.
+It also should be possible to build for Mac and Windows, but we have not tried this yet.

 Cotel uses libcoap for CoAP messaging, and Dear ImGui for its UI library.

 # Development